cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/authentication.md

 * If your application lets your end users login via UiTiD and you want to continue doing so, you should keep using **user access tokens**.
 Because the OAuth2 flows are standardized, you can use one of the SDKs mentioned in the documentation for [user access tokens](https://docs.publiq.be/docs/authentication/methods/user-access-token) to implement the new login flow.
 * If instead you once requested a user token and refresh token for a specific email address, and you use that in the background of your application regardless of the logged in end user, we recommend to switch to **client access tokens**.
 Contrary to tokens from the JWT provider, user access tokens requested using OAuth2 cannot be refreshed infinitely, while client access tokens can be renewed automatically forever.
-* If you used a so-called "long lived" token, we recommend to use **client access tokens** because those can easily be renewed automatically forever.
+* If you used a so-called "long-lived" token, we recommend to use **client access tokens** because those can easily be renewed automatically forever.

 <!-- theme: success -->